openstack-archive/tripleo-docs/doc/source/install/post_deployment/package_update.rst

       data, and network data).
 This is crucial in order to keep correct state of the stack.

-   The `update converge` command re-enables config management operations previously disabled by `update prepare`, and it runs the config management operations to assert that the overcloud state matches the used overcloud templates.
+   The `update converge` command updates Heat stack outputs with Ansible snippets the same way as `overcloud deploy` would, and it runs the config management operations to assert that the overcloud state matches the used overcloud templates.

 Updating your Overcloud - Pike
 ------------------------------